a11yfirst/ckeditor-dev/plugins/a11ylink/README.md

 # A11yFirst Link

+## Summary

+This plugin adds the A11yFirst Link button to the editor toolbar.
+It provides authors with features for ensuring that the display text of a link is accessible for people with disabilities.

+It is a replacement for the standard Link plugin.

+## Overview

-The A11yFirst Link plugin has all the features of the standard Link plugin, but adds additional validation to display text to check for common accessibility issues.
-The A11yFirst Link plugin provides validation feedback when the display text is inaccessible (e.g "click here", "more".., a URL).
+The A11yFirst Link plugin has all the features of the standard Link plugin, but adds additional validation of the link display text to check for common accessibility issues.

+For example, the plugin checks for display text that does not describe the target of the link, e.g "click here", "more", etc.

-URLs are not very descriptive when used as display text, but they are allowed through a confirm dialog box warning the user of the accessibility problems of using the URL.
-This plugin helps authors understand the importance of display text describing the target of a link as accurately and succinctly as possible.
+It prompts the author when a URL is used as the display text, as they are typically not very descriptive of the link target.
+However, they are allowed through a confirm dialog box, which warns the user of the accessibility problems of using the URL.

+In general, this plugin helps authors understand the importance of display text in describing the target of a link as accurately and succinctly as possible.

 ## Features